LAW OF CONTRACT

 - Right to sell –its implied condition that the seller has right to sell. i.e is the owner

-- Sale description – Where there is a sale of goods description,there is an implied condition that the goods shall correspond with the description in terms of quality or characteristics.
+- Sale by description – Where there is a sale of goods by description,there is an implied condition that the goods shall correspond with the description in terms of quality or characteristics.

-- Sale sample – Where goods are sold there is an implied condition that the bulk of the goods shall correspond with the sample.
+- Sale by sample – Where goods are sold by there is an implied condition that the bulk of the goods shall correspond with the sample.

 - Condition as to merchantability / saleable – The goods supplied to the buyer must be in a saleable condition.